Likhith-Diwakar/IIT-MADRAS-ROBOWARS/README.md

 Mobility

-Equipped with two 1000 KV motors to drive the wheels, ensuring swift and agile movement across the battle arena.
+Equipped with two 1000 KV motors to drive the wheels attached to a 30 A Motor Driver, ensuring swift and agile movement across the battle arena.

 Offensive Mechanism